-The Surgical First Assistant Program prepares individuals for professional practice in surgery.
-During the program, learning experiences teach students:
+The Surgical First Assistant Program prepares you for professional practice in surgery.
+During the program, learning experiences include:

 - Advanced human anatomy

 - Hemostasis of the surgical field

 The didactic coursework in the Surgical First Assistant Program includes:

 This advanced course includes a strong focus on the body's structure and prepares the student for proper tissue handling and other events related to a surgical procedure.
 A cadaver lab for gross anatomy review and discussion also is included.

 Coursework prepares an individual with a bachelor's degree for the surgical suite.
 Study includes medical terminology, aseptic techniques and basic instrumentation.
 Fundamental concepts in microbiology, infectious processes and immune responses are reviewed.
 Operating room protocol and universal precautions are thoroughly discussed.